-They know people in Boston will bet the Patriots if they are favored by 6 points or 8.5 points, so why not give themselves more of an edge?
-They know it's considered heresy for Texans to bet against the Cowboys, so let's open Dallas at -8, even though the 'real' line is around -6.
+Oddsmakers certainly know people in Boston will bet the New England Patriots if they are favored by 6 points or 8.5 points, so why not give themselves more of an edge?
+They also know it is considered heresy for Dallas fans to bet against the Cowboys, so let’s open them at -8, even though the “real” line should be around -6 instead.

-Oddsmakers have computer algorithms and fancy math formulas that help to generate a rough guess at the line.
-They use power rankings to crunch numbers and rank how the teams fare against each other in key stat categories.
-It’s a number they hope is right in the sweet spot where half the bettors will pick one team and half the bettors will pick the other team.
+So besides thinking like the public, what do oddsmakers use to their advantage to beat bettors with their numbers?
+Well, they use computer algorithms and fancy math formulas to help generate a rough guess at what they should use for the opening line.
+They then use power rankings to crunch numbers and rank how the teams fare against each other in key stat categories.
+The key is releasing a number they hope will be right in the sweet spot where half the bettors will pick one team and half will pick the other.

-Then, they typically offer that opening line to a select few sports bettors to see which side those professional bettors will pick.
-Armed with that information, and factoring in home field or home court advantages and weather or injury situations, the oddsmaker will refine the line to a point and then push it live for the public.
+It is important to keep in mind that the point spread is not the oddsmaker’s predicted margin of victory, although the number sometimes comes very close to it when all is said and done.
+Oddsmakers typically offer their opening line to a select few bettors to see which side those professional bettors will pick.
+Armed with that information, and factoring in home-field or home-court advantages along with weather and/or injury situations, the oddsmaker then refines the line before pushing it live for the public.

-Sometimes the best NFL line is the first one you see on Monday morning.
-Sometimes, it’s five minutes before game time.
-If everyone starts betting on one team, that tells them their opening line may be off and they will start to move it.
+Sometimes the best NFL lines are the first ones you see late Sunday night or early Monday morning.
+Other times, you may get the number you have been waiting for five minutes before game time.
+Remember, if everyone starts betting on one team, that tells the oddsmakers their opening line may be off and they will start to move it.